Democratic Debate Set

-The South Carolina Democratic Debate was broadcast live from the theatrical stage at the Gaillard Center Performance Hall in Charleston, SC.
-To keep the spotlight on the candidates – the centerpieces for the debate – we lined both sides of the stage with three L-shaped LED towers whose heights descended and angled inwards towards the candidates.
-This design created a “forced perspective”, causing the eyes to be automatically drawn to centerstage.
-Angular graphics were displayed on the towers to increase the effect.
+We lined both sides of the stage with three L-shaped LED towers whose heights descended and angled inwards towards the candidates, creating a “forced perspective” that automatically drew the eyes to center stage.
+Angular digital graphics on the towers helped increase the effect.

-Lastly, a freestanding 5-person anchor desk was placed on stage facing the candidates with horizontal LED lines and a bold CBS News “America Decides” logo, placing CBS’ election branding front and center for the live Broadcast.
+Lastly, a freestanding five-person anchor desk was placed on stage facing the candidates with horizontal LED lines and a bold CBS News “America Decides” logo, placing CBS’ election branding front and center for the live broadcast.